webpack/webpack.js.org/src/content/guides/author-libraries.md

 };
 ```

-This makes your library bundle to be available as a global variable named `webpackNumbers` when imported.
+This makes your library bundle available as a global variable named `webpackNumbers` when imported.
 To make the library compatible with other environments, add `libraryTarget` property to the config.
-This will add the differents options about how the library can be exposed.
+This will add the different options about how the library can be exposed.

 __webpack.config.js__